How can I tell if it is PMS or if I am pregnant?

 - Cramping: Abdominal or pelvic cramping and pain occur in many women prior to, or even during her menstrual period.
 These symptoms often are particularly troublesome for women with PMS.
 However, some women may have mild cramping in the early stages of pregnancy.

-What symptoms are unique to pregnancy?
+What symptoms and signs are unique to pregnancy?

 Certain symptoms are more characteristic of early pregnancy, and are less likely to occur due to an impending menstrual period or PMS.